brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-05.md

 discussion about apparition; its history, uses, and limitations.
-Then about other forms of magic that were traditionally wandless, including flying on brooms, potions, divination (Harry was surprised the Dark Lord practiced several very simple forms of it for very practical purposes), and animancy*.
+Then about other forms of magic that were traditionally wandless, including flying on brooms, potions, divination (Harry was surprised the Dark Lord practiced several very simple forms of it for very practical purposes), and animancy\[^115-1].
 Then they discussed wands and how everyone came to use them and why everyone's was different, which led to more discussions about keystones and magical elements and patronus.
 They theorized about the evolution of wizarding society